The Securitisation Law Review: Brazil

 The fiduciary sale was introduced in Brazil in 1965, but the applicable legal framework changed in the early 2000s with the enactment of a new Civil Code and other laws.
 These modifications fostered the use of the fiduciary sale, which is currently one of the main credit support transactions, especially because of its bankruptcy-remote feature.
-Since a fiduciary sale entails the transfer of the ownership of the underlying assets to the creditors, the creditors are not exposed to the risks inherent in a guarantor's bankruptcy.12 This is the main difference between a fiduciary sale and the other guarantees, which do not stipulate ownership transfer of the collateral and, therefore, the creditor may be subject to bankruptcy apportionment in respect of the guarantor.
+Since a fiduciary sale entails the transfer of the ownership of the underlying assets to the creditors, the creditors are not exposed to the risks inherent in a guarantor's bankruptcy.12 This is the main difference between a fiduciary sale and the other guarantees, which do not stipulate ownership transfer of the collateral, and therefore the creditor may be subject to bankruptcy apportionment in respect of the guarantor.

 There are two regimes applicable to fiduciary sales.
-On one hand, Law No. 4,728/1965 and Law No. 10,931/2004 regulate fiduciary sales within the scope of the financial and capital markets, expressly allowing the fiduciary sale of fungible13 and non-fungible property and credit rights.
-On the other hand, the Civil Code applies to fiduciary sales that are not within the scope of the above-mentioned markets.
-Although the Civil Code makes no provision regarding the characteristics of the asset given as collateral in a fiduciary sale, there are precedents of the Brazilian Superior Court of Justice narrowing the fiduciary sale under the Civil Code to non-fungible assets.14 Since foreign lenders or investors do not qualify as financial institutions under Brazilian law, it is arguable whether a transaction with these entities would qualify as a transaction within the scope of the financial or capital markets and, therefore, it is also debatable whether these entities could benefit from a fiduciary sale of fungible assets or credit rights.
+On the one hand, Law No. 4,728/1965 and Law No. 10,931/2004 regulate fiduciary sales within the scope of the financial and capital markets, expressly allowing the fiduciary sale of fungible13 and non-fungible property and credit rights.
+On the other hand, the Civil Code applies to fiduciary sales that are not within the scope of the abovementioned markets.
+Although the Civil Code makes no provision regarding the characteristics of the asset given as collateral in a fiduciary sale, there are precedents of the Brazilian Superior Court of Justice narrowing the fiduciary sale under the Civil Code to non-fungible assets.14 Since foreign lenders or investors do not qualify as financial institutions under Brazilian law, it is arguable whether a transaction with these entities would qualify as a transaction within the scope of the financial or capital markets, and therefore it is also debatable whether these entities could benefit from a fiduciary sale of fungible assets or credit rights.

 Pledges and mortgages are also commonly used as collateral in securitisation transactions, with pledges being applicable to movable assets and rights (e.g., machinery, inventory, vehicles, credits and shares) and mortgages to immovable assets (e.g., real estate).
-In contrast to the fiduciary sale, the guarantor keeps the title of the collateral in pledges and mortgages and, therefore, creditors may be affected by the bankruptcy of the guarantor.
+In contrast to the fiduciary sale, the guarantor keeps the title of the collateral in pledges and mortgages, and therefore creditors may be affected by the bankruptcy of the guarantor.
 In addition to that, pledges and mortgages are subject to multiple liens (first, second, third priority or more); therefore, the creditor may not necessarily receive a first priority security interest with respect to a particular asset if the asset has already been encumbered in favour of another creditor.
 A fiduciary sale is not subject to multiple liens, since it involves a transfer of ownership to the creditor.

 Brazilian law does not provide any specific restrictions on taking security over all or substantially all the assets of a debtor or guarantor.
-Nonetheless, it is impossible to document such a security interest in a single document, since in rem guarantees have to be registered before different authorities depending on the type and location of the asset granted as collateral (registration with the competent authorities is a condition for perfection of such security interests).
+Nonetheless, it is impossible to document such a security interest in a single document because in rem guarantees have to be registered before different authorities depending on the type and location of the asset granted as collateral (registration with the competent authorities is a condition for perfection of such security interests).

 Brazilian law forbids the creditor to keep or obtain title of collateral in the event of default (prohibition of commissoria lex), unless the guarantor grants express consent after the maturity date of the debt or its acceleration.
 In view of that, if the guarantor does not grant this consent, the collateral should be sold at a public auction, the proceeds of which will be applied to the payment of the principal and interest of the debt, judicial expenses and legal fees, provided that, in the case of attachment of quotas or shares15 requested by a creditor who is not a shareholder or partner of the company (as the case may be), the company shall be summoned for the purposes of securing the right of first refusal of its shareholders or partners.16 In any case, the balance amount (surplus), if any, shall be returned to the guarantor.